France urges green habits with new car ads, bans on plastic - KESQ

 Associated Press

-PARIS (AP) — French customers will be encouraged to adopt more environmentally friendly habits under a series of new regulations to take effect in the coming year.
-Starting from Saturday, leeks and carrots, tomatoes and potatoes, apples, pears and about 30 other items will no longer be sold in plastic.
-Starting from March, car ads will have to mention one of three messages urging people to use their cars less.
-The measures promoted by President Emmanuel Macron’s government are meant to reduce pollution and the impact of cars on greenhouse gas emissions.
-The government says the new regulation is expected to eliminate about one billion items of plastic waste per year.
+PARIS (AP) — French customers will be encouraged to adopt more environmentally friendly habits under a series of new regulations to take effect in 2022.
+Beginning Saturday, leeks and carrots, tomatoes and potatoes, apples and pears and about 30 other items will no longer be sold in plastic.
+Starting in March, French car ads will have to mention one of three messages urging people to use their cars less and walk or take public transit more.
+The measures promoted by President Emmanuel Macron’s government seek to reduce pollution and the impact of cars on greenhouse gas emissions.
+The government says the new regulation is expected to eliminate about 1 billion items of plastic waste per year.